 You can also avoid any damage or loss by agreeing with the landlord or owner to pay off the lease balance over a period of time.
 This would save you from any extra penalty and allow you to break the lease.
 This is possible only if there is outstanding lease balance and you cannot afford to pay it at the time of breaking the lease.
 You can request your landlord to allow you to pay that outstanding amount over a period of time.
 For example, if you owe to pay $ 1200 and remaining lease agreement time is just 2 months; you can request the owner to allow you to pay back the amount in 12 months at the rate of $100 per month.

 Forfeit the Security Deposit

 Almost all of the lease agreements require the renters to pay a security deposit.
-Most of the renters wish to receive their security deposits back after breaking the lease agreements.
+Most of the renters wish to receive their security deposits back after breaking a lease agreement.
 Any sort of claim in this regard may bring credit loss for you.
 However, you can avoid this loss by forfeiting the security deposit for maintenance of the rented building or property.
 You can even offer your landlord/owner to get the building painted and repaired for early breakage of the contract without any credit damage.
 This tempts the landlord/owner because he/she has not to spend a penny on the maintenance of the rental property until the next renter moves in.

 Find a Short Term Renter